 The Blackwood family’s generosity will help generations of students launch fulfilling careers in real estate, said Kevin Boyle, who directs the program.
 Based in the Pamplin College of Business, the program is an interdisciplinary curriculum that draws courses for students from multiple Virginia Tech colleges.

-“Willis has worked with us from the very start of the program,” Boyle said.
+“Willis has collaborated with us from the very start of the program,” Boyle said.
 “He has provided financial and personal support from when it was just a start-up idea.
 He participates in classes, chairs the industry advisory board, and supports student scholarships.
-He’s been as active as an alumnus could be in enhancing student successes and advancing recognition of the program.
+He’s been as active as an alum could be in enhancing student successes and advancing recognition of the program.
 Quite simply, we would not be where we are today without his support.”

 Looking ahead, this most recent giving by the Blackwood family will open major new opportunities for the program, Boyle said.

 “Some prominent ways earnings from the Blackwood endowment may be used are to enhance resources with two additional tenure-track faculty in order to improve the teaching, to support student experiential learning, to send students on trips to see real estate sites, and to participate in professional conferences, to bring experts to campus for enhanced learning, and for diversity scholarships,” Boyle added.

 Resources from the Blackwood family’s giving can also be used to help market the real estate program to increase its enrollment and to further the program’s reputation, Boyle said.

 The Blackwood family has a long and powerful history of engagement and philanthropy at Virginia Tech.
 Their impact spans several colleges and programs, as well as two generations.